 Montclair State University makes every effort to create an environment that is fair, humane and respectful for all students, faculty and staff.
 The University is unconditionally opposed to any activities sponsored by any organization, student athletic team or group of students that involves hazing of any member of the Montclair State University Community.

-To Report Hazing at Montclair State University, please contact University Police at (973) 655-5222 immediately, email the Office of Greek Life at email@example.com or you can report ONLINE HERE.
+To report hazing at Montclair State University, please contact University Police at 973-655-5222 immediately, email the Office of Greek Life at email@example.com or you can report anonymously online.

-Hazing is defined as any action taken or situation, on or off campus, which creates mental or physical discomfort, embarrassment, harassment, ridicule or possible mental or acceptable excuse for someone's behavior.
+Hazing is defined as any action taken or any situation created intentionally that causes embarrassment, harassment or ridicule, and risks emotional and/or physical harm to members of a group or team, whether new or not, regardless of the person’s willingness to participate.
 Organization members who perpetrate, plan or witness (without reporting) a hazing incident or organization leaders that have prior knowledge or withhold information of an incident may be subject to individual conduct action.
-The term "member" includes individuals who participate in organization activities on a limited basis or have not been fully initiated into the organization.
+The term “member” includes individuals who participate in organization activities on a limited basis or have not been fully initiated into the organization.
 The following are examples but not an inclusive list:

 Requesting and/or requiring any member, regardless of status within the organization, to (or attempt to):